As an Amazon Affiliate, we will earn commission from qualifying sales

 This is the trail the viewer’s eye takes through the artwork, often to areas of focus.
 So a lot of time movement can be directed along lines or edges.

+A good design will have visual pathways to guide the viewer’s attention from one form to another.
 Example: when we look at a stairwell design, we can see these sorts of lines of the stairwell kind of moving through a spiral fashion and the lines pulling us from the edges of the piece all towards the center of the stairwell.

 Repetition